 The funny part is I had scaled a couple of blogs to 100K visitors with knowing almost zero SEO.
 I relied purely on my own personal brand and the ability to produce content.

-That wasn’t repeatable.
-I didn’t have time to produce that type of content while still making money because I was starting over with almost no team.
+Scaling a business like that isn't repeatable.
+I didn't have time to produce that type of content while still making money because I was starting over with almost no team.

 My biggest concern was I didn't want to take time to learn SEO.
 I was cash-strapped from leaving almost all money in my previous startup for a multitude of reasons and had to focus on selling myself.